delay4now/main/gandhi-quotes-01.md

 ## Practical Ways to Fight

 ### Quote 5
-> ADVOCATE GENERAL: "...Non-co-operation has one aim: the overthrow of the Government.
+> ADVOCATE GENERAL: "Non-co-operation has one aim: the overthrow of the Government.
 Sedition must become our creed.
 We must give no quarter, nor can we expect any."
 Signed M. K. Gandhi, in your journal *Young India*, dated twenty-second March of this year.
 Do you deny writing it?
 >
 > GANDHI: Not at all.
 And I will save the Court's time, M'Lord, by stating under oath that to this day I believe non-co-operation with evil is a duty, and that British rule of India is evil.

 ### Quote 6
-> GANDHI: Yes... in the end you will walk out.
+> GANDHI: Yes, in the end you will walk out.
 Because one hundred thousand Englishmen simply cannot control three hundred fifty million Indians if the Indians refuse to co-operate.
 And that is what we intend to achieve, peaceful, non-violent, non-co-operation.
->
-> GANDHI: Until you yourself see the wisdom of leaving, your Excellency.
+Until you yourself see the wisdom of leaving, your Excellency.

 ### Quote 7
 > GANDHI: The function of a civil resister is to provoke response.
 And we will continue to provoke until they respond, or they change the law.
 They are not in control, we are.
 That is the strength of civil resistance.